LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/conclusion.rst

    Reference to the built-in types, methods, and traits.

 `LassoTalk <http://www.lassosoft.com/LassoTalk/>`_
    The online community / email list.
-Great place to ask questions and get answers.
+A great place to ask questions and get answers.

 `Tag Swap <http://www.lassosoft.com/tagswap>`_